 The Role of a UX Designer in Early-Stage Startups

 Did you know that in the past, 2018 year almost a third of startups failed only because their organizers ran out of funding?
 Of course, this is a weighty argument to think through everything to the smallest detail since the beginning (namely, at the stage of drawing up a business plan and recruiting the team), including the required budget.
 Of course, no project can do without a marketer, retailers, after all, without those who will directly manufacture the product.
 But does the team need a UX expert?
-Or can you hire them later, upon need?
+Won’t UX agency services be a wane waste for a limited startup budget?
+Can you hire them later, upon need?
 Below we will discuss how can a UX designer make a startup better.

 Who is a UX Designer?

 To begin, let us define what UX design is.
 In fact, this is a set of activities aimed at increasing user satisfaction with a product or service due to its convenience, accessibility, intuitiveness, and simplicity.
 Thus, a UX specialist is the one responsible for drawing up and optimizing the presentation of a product or service.